NCACPA is here to help.

 - Disaster Tax Relief policy positions and advocacy efforts on the AICPA website, including 2015 brochure, Tax Relief for Natural Disaster Victims

-As those affected by Hurricane Harvey begin the arduous process of recovery, there are things the CPA community can do to help clients, small businesses, and fellow CPAs living and working in affected areas get back on their feet.
+As those affected by Hurricane Florence begin the arduous process of recovery, there are things the CPA community can do to help clients, small businesses, and fellow CPAs living and working in affected areas get back on their feet.

 - The AICPA Benevolent Fund provides assistance to AICPA members undergoing financial hardships.
 If you’d like to support other CPAs in need, you can make a charitable donation to the fund.
+Members in distress can apply for aid here.

-Post to share your needs, stories, or anything storm-related!
+Post to share your needs, stories, or anything storm-related.

 Use this resource to create a volunteer event or sign up for an event that supports hurricane relief in your area.